FravBox/YagCCs/Thread Management/readme.md

 ## Make a sticky message

 Thread OPs & the mod role can use reactions or reply to any post with "stick" or "unstick" to make a message stick to the bottom of the thread.
 (This was added since thread pins are nearly impossible to find on mobile)
+*Note: Sticky messages will work with text & embeds, but not buttons or menus.*

 ## Text commands for Mods